 Five days later, I found her straining to lay her second egg.
 After a vet visit & a worrying weekend it seemed the egg was absorbed.
-By the Monday (21st) she was definitely back to herself again, as can be seen by these blurry webcam videos: Part 1 & Part 2.
+By the Monday (21st) she was definitely back to herself again, as can be seen by these blurry webcam videos: Part 1 (EDIT: video no longer available) & Part 2.
 You will see she was happy in the Ferplast with her boyfriend Bezukhov, jumping about, having a little hanky-panky & going in & out the nest box like a jack-in-the-box.

 Raspy in hospital cage & Bezukhov visiting

 However, when I got home that evening, I found her straining to lay another egg again.
 Things did not look good.
 I could see a red bulge, coming & going as she was straining.
 I rang the vet but Mr Exotic Vet was on holiday.
 I was told to contact a vet at another branch who deals with budgies.
 I rang them & was told she would ring back.
 Whilst waiting, I rang Mr Avian Vet but his assistant told me he was on holiday.
 I described Raspy’s predicament to her & she gave me as much information as she could.

 I checked on Raspy all through the night.
 She just sat in the same place on the perch (she would normally sleep on the swing).
 Bezukhov was in the Ferplast with her & slept on the swing.
 As it got light, she got restless again.
 She now had a permanent big red bulge, with some blood.
 I managed to speak to Ms Budgie Vet & she said “Bring her in immediately“.